 The Divorce Itself – The court (usually a judge) enters an order that says the spouses are no longer legally married to each other.

-Issues Related to Children – If there are children, decisions must be made about whom they will live with, child support and the rights/duties each parent has to the children.
+Issues Related to Children – If there are children, decisions must be made about whom they will live with after the divorce, child support, and the rights/duties each parent has to the children.

 THE DIVORCE ITSELF

-Whether or not the couple has children, the legal procedure for a divorce is similar to the procedure for other lawsuits.
+Whether or not the couple filing for divorce has children, the legal procedure for divorce is similar to the procedure for other lawsuits.

-The first step should be to hire an attorney.
-Although, it is legal to get a divorce without the assistance of an attorney, the process will be incredibly difficult and it will be virtually impossible to know if your rights are being protected.
-An attorney will be able to guide you and make sure you have full knowledge about the applicable statutes.
-But perhaps most importantly, an attorney will be able to approach the issues objectively, without succumbing to the emotion of the divorce.
+The first step should be to hire a qualified divorce attorney.
+Although it is legal to get a divorce without the assistance of an attorney, the process will be incredibly difficult and it will be virtually impossible to know if your rights are being protected.
+An attorney experienced in divorce litigation will be able to guide you and make sure you have full knowledge about the applicable statutes.
+But perhaps most importantly, an attorney will be able to approach the issues objectively, without succumbing to the emotion of the divorce or the divorcing couples.

 Like many states, Texas has a no-fault divorce system, which simplifies the divorce procedure.
 Under a no-fault system, the spouse seeking the divorce merely files a petition with the court saying that the marriage has failed due to conflict of personalities, with no reasonable expectation of reconciliation.